nzakas/understandinges6/manuscript/08-Symbols.md

 }
 ```

 Here, the same characteristic that allowed developers to identify arrays across iframe boundaries also provided a way to tell if `JSON` was the native one or not.
-A non-native `JSON` object would return `[object Object]` while the native version returned `[object Object]`.
+A non-native `JSON` object would return `[object Object]` while the native version returned `[object JSON]`.
 From that point on, this approach became the de facto standard for identifying native objects.

 ECMAScript 6 explains this behavior through the `@@toStringTag` symbol.
 This symbol represents a method on each object that defines what value should be produced when `Object.prototype.toString.call()` is called on it.
 So the value returned for arrays is explained by having the `@@toStringTag` method return `"Array"`.
 Likewise, you can define that value for your own objects: